 INSIGHTS BY GEOGRAPHY

 The Europe compression garments market is expected to reach $1.1 billion during the forecast period.
 The demand and sales of compression garments are likely to increase on account of a large patient pool with surgeries, wounds, pregnancies, sports injuries, and the aging population's presence along with the emergence of a large consumer base with diabetes, obesity, and lymphedema.
 The market in Europe is competitive and almost saturated.
 Declining birth and fertility rates and negligible product innovations can make the market competitive for abdominal binders and face, arm, and shoulders.
 However, the increasing awareness of these garments among women and the booming healthcare and general wellbeing specialty pharmacy stores are expected to drive the market.
 The UK, France, Germany, Italy, and Spain are the major countries for compression garments in the region.

 INSIGHTS BY VENDORS

-The global compression garments market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+The global compression garments market research report includes in-depth coverage of the industry analysis, market dynamics with revenue and forecast insights for the following segments: